A Different Type of Home HealthCare Business

 Nurse Next Door is different because we’re about caring, not just health care.
 Other home health care companies offer specific services and construct their care plans around them; in other words, they’re task-oriented and care for clients based on how well their needs match the available services.

-A Nurse Next Door home healthcare franchise flips that dynamic on its head.
+A Nurse Next Door home healthcare business flips that dynamic on its head.
 We start with the client.
 What does the client need?

 It’s fine to assess Edgar’s treatment needs for his diabetes and sciatica and administer them efficiently and with care.
 Nurse Next Door goes further.
 If Edgar loves to feed the ducks in City Park, we take him there and bring the bread.
 If he just loves a good pastrami sandwich from Goldman’s Deli twice a week, we make it happen (as long as it’s OK with Ed’s dietician!) and make sure they include the kosher pickles.
 We meet clients’ individual emotional and psychological needs as well as the physical and medical ones.